Last updated: May 2026

 The timing of your BFCM inventory orders directly impacts both product availability and cash flow management.
 You need enough stock to meet demand without ordering so early that you tie up capital for months.

-Just-in-Time (JIT) inventory minimizes holding costs by synchronizing orders with actual demand patterns.
-For BFCM, this means staggering inventory arrivals based on when you expect products to sell rather than receiving everything at once.
+Just-in-time (JIT) inventory minimizes holding costs by synchronizing orders with actual demand patterns.
+For a BFCM logistics playbook that protects cash, this means staggering inventory arrivals based on when you expect products to sell rather than receiving everything at once.

 Using direct fulfillment from manufacturers eliminates warehouse receiving delays.
-This approach is particularly valuable during BFCM when traditional fulfillment centers face processing backlogs due to volume surges.
+This approach is particularly valuable during BFCM when legacy fulfillment centers face processing backlogs due to volume surges.

 Pre-orders serve dual purposes: validating demand forecasts and generating early cash flow.
 Launch your BFCM pre-order campaign in September with clear messaging about delivery timeframes.

-Set prices 10-15% below your planned BFCM promotional price to reward early adopters while maintaining margin.
+Set prices 10 to 15% below your planned BFCM promotional price to reward early adopters while maintaining margin.

 Chinese manufacturers face overwhelming demand in Q3 as global brands prepare for Western holiday shopping seasons.
 You must secure production capacity months earlier than you might expect.